ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 - No magic or special extensions required - this is the same PHP you're already using

-- Need to re-tool your whole stack and deployment framework for the new languages
+- No need to re-tool your whole stack and deployment framework

+@ulend

+Notes:
+- Use what you are already using (i.e. PHP, stack, deployment)

+---

+## Paradigm shift

+Async programming gives us a different set of tools to work with

+We need to adopt a different way of thinking about how we design programs

+---

+## The event-driven approach

+@ul

+* Event-driven programming implements the Reactor Pattern

+* It represents an application flow control that is determined by events or changes in state.

+* Therefore you cannot say exactly when anything in your program is going to happen.

+@ulend

+---

+@ul

+* Subscribe to events (callbacks)

+* React to events

+* Rinse, repeat

 @ulend